podgorniy/pebble-box-breathing/llm/project.md

 - `src/c/layout.c` / `.h` — proportional vertical Layout Slot manager.

 ### 7.1 Vibe sync invariant
 Cycle Elapsed Sec is owned by Tick Handler.
-Anim Sub Ms is owned by Animation Timer and reset to 0 by every Tick. **All Vibe firing happens inside Tick Handler.** This guarantees Vibes always land precisely on the watch's second boundaries.
+Anim Sub Ms is owned by Animation Timer and reset to 0 by every Tick.
+In normal modes **all Vibe firing happens inside Tick Handler** (via `do_second_work()`), so Vibes land precisely on the watch's second boundaries.
+In Display Battery Saver the same `do_second_work()` runs from the 1 Hz Second Timer instead, which drifts slightly relative to wall-clock seconds — an acceptable trade-off since the Filler Circle is frozen in that mode and no animation depends on the alignment.

 ### 7.2 Layout safety
 `layout_create` zero-allocates both layer and weight arrays so the weight-sum guard in `layout_add_layer_with_params` is reliable.